-We will prototype an ODE-based four-node network model (Fig. 7), inspired by a recent work from Xing’s group [169], and use simulations to explore plausible mechanisms on CR and ROS.
+We will prototype an ODE-based four-node network model (Fig. 7), inspired by a recent work from Xing’s group {Fu, 2012 #2416}, and use simulations to explore plausible mechanisms on CR and ROS.
 This prototype dimensionless network model will focus on two high-level functional modules – respiration and stress defenses.
 Regulation of the j-th species (node j) by i-th species is described by -1≤ωji≤1ji, with its absolute value for regulation strength and its sign for positive or negative regulations.
 Wj sums up the net regulation from interacting nodes.
-Parameter space will be searched by a two-stage random walk strategy using a Metropolis algorithm developed by Xing’s group [169].
+Parameter space will be searched by a two-stage random walk strategy using a Metropolis algorithm developed by Xing’s group {Fu, 2012 #2416}.
 In the 1st search stage, random walks have higher chances of leaving local optima.
 ‘Good’ parameter sets from the 1st stage will be analyzed by K-means clustering.
 One parameter set from each cluster will be used in the 2nd search stage, in which random walk is only around the local optima.
 To reduce parameter search space, ωji can be set to zero, positive or negative ranges based on empirical observations in Fig. 7.
-Finally, ωji will be descretized to generate topological matrices [169], and common network motifs can be identified [169].
+Finally, ωji will be descretized to generate topological matrices {Fu, 2012 #2416}, and common network motifs can be identified {Fu, 2012 #2416}.

 PI is experienced in mathematical modeling and attended a CSHL course on dynamic modeling.
 PI will also visit Xing’s group for close collaboration (see Xing’s letter).
 True to the career development nature of this proposal, this sub-aim will lay a ground work for PI’s future research on CR.